control-center/serviced/acceptance/README.md

 the perspective of Capybara/Cucumber running inside the container, https://localhost refers to the container itself.

-### Step 2 - Build the docker image
+### Step 2 - Build the docker image (optional)
+The docker image containing Cucumber and Capybara is available on the Zenoss dockerhub repo as `zenoss/capybara:$(VERSION)`, so you do not need to build it yourself.

-To build the docker image containing Cucumber and Capybara, use the following commands:
+In case you do want/need to build the docker image containing Cucumber and Capybara, use the following commands:

 ```
 $ zendev cd serviced